 This semester course will focus on non-fiction texts, including biographies, memoirs, documentary accounts, contemporary articles, and non-fiction books.
 Reading will be primarily modern, although some classical literary non-fiction will be included in the curriculum.
 Students will be taught the skills to effectively communicate for different purposes and write for varied audiences.
-An emphasis for this class is effective speaking and collaboration skills; students will make several presentations throughout the course of the semester, both independently and in small groups.
 (NCAA Core Course)